alexsapps/K-of-N-XOR-Secret-Sharing/README.md

 ## Usage

 Be sure to [install Python](https://www.google.com/search?q=install+python) if you don't already have it, then download the Python files in this repo and follow the below example.
+Consider using the template messages in [distribution.md](distribution.md) to facilitate coordination with shareholders.

 ### Splitting